tangshuang/nautil/README.md

 - internationalization with i18next, and date/number/currency locale formatters

 ## Overview

+Nautil is following observer pattern.
+In the development, you will find you often think about how to use observer pattern to trigger UI update.
+However, don't worry about it, it is easy.

 With Nautil, you do not need to include other packages such as redux, router and ajax library.
 We have provided our own proposal which included inside.
 And later, you will find them amazing and interesting.